RidaNaz/Next.js/step03_css-styling/README.md

 * Clsx library

 ## Global Styles
-Every newly created Next.js project comes with a global.css stylesheet.
+* Every newly created Next.js project comes with a `global.css` stylesheet.
 You can use this file to add CSS rules to all the routes in your application - such as CSS reset rules, site-wide styles for HTML elements like links, and more.
-You can import `global.css` in any component in your application, but it's usually good practice to add it to your top-level component.
+* You can import `global.css` in any component in your application, but it's usually good practice to add it to your *top-level component*.
-Add global styles to your application by navigating to `/app/layout.tsx` and importing the `global.css` file:
+* Add global styles to your application by navigating to `/app/layout.tsx` and importing the `global.css` file:

 > /app/layout.tsx
 ```typescript